dolphinwang/ImageCoverFlow/README.md

 	MyCoverFlowAdapter adapter = new MyCoverFlowAdapter(this);
 	mCoverFlowView.setAdapter(adapter);

+	tips：
-	tips：method setAdapter should be called after all of properties of coverflow are setted。
+	1. method setAdapter should be called after all of properties of coverflow are setted。
+	2. if want to load image dynamic, u can call methos invalidatePosistion when bitmap loaded.

 ### Step three：if u want to listen click event of top image, u can set CoverFlowListener to it.